ethyca/fides/docs/fides/docs/tutorial/policy.md

 Fidesctl's privacy declarations provide rich metadata about systems, the data categories they process, and the uses of that data.
 Policies allow you to enforce constraints on these declarations and decide what combinations to allow or reject at your company, thus providing a layer of automation to control data privacy at the source.

 Define a single Policy by creating a `flaskr_policy.yml` file in the `fides_resources` directory.
-This file should contain the following configuration:
+For this project, the file should contain the following configuration:

 ```yml
 policy: